 ‘While the West was experiencing Enlightenment and developing modern states that tied together individuals under the rule of law and an abstract sense of responsibility, the subjugated and inward-looking Greeks were bound by pride, localism and interpersonal relationships . . .
 Instead of developing the kind of institutional consciousness seen in Western Europe, Greek communities were imbued with philotimo, which was triggered not by law and logic but intense emotion and some degree of intimacy.’

 It’s a simple but compelling explanation.

 This situation is also responsible for the institutionalized graft, corruption, fraud and theft normally associated with modern Greek culture — what I refer to as ‘sticky fingers.’
-Under the Ottomans one had to make do in any way possible, within the relative peace afforded them (if one discounts the odd destruction of unyielding communities and other dissidents).
-To have things stick to your fingers at the time meant you had a higher chance of surviving, an attitude that persists to this day.
+Under the Ottomans one had to make do in any way possible, within the relative peace afforded them (bar the odd destruction of unyielding communities and other dissidents, as was the trend back then).
+To have things stick to your fingers meant you had a higher chance of surviving, an attitude that persists to this day.